In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

 It has a bit more to offer in terms of choice, with four different lengths, three different heights, manual and automatic transmission options, and a fuel-efficient diesel engine.

-Additional advantages to note are that the Opel Movano features built-in extra safety features and a Navi 50 IntelliLink Pro infotainment system with Apple CarPlay™ and Android Auto™ with a 7-inch touchscreen and integrated navigation.
+Additional benefits to note are that the Opel Movano is equipped with built-in extra safety features and a Navi 50 IntelliLink Pro infotainment system with Apple CarPlay™ and Android Auto™ featuring a 7-inch touchscreen and integrated navigation.

-The cargo space is quite large, even on the shorter models, so you will have enough space to convert your Opel Movano into your new van.
+The loading space is quite large, even on the shorter models, so you will have enough room to convert your Opel Movano into your new van.

-Although it is not as readily available as the American brands on this list, it remains very popular among vanlifers and may be worth purchasing in the UK.
+Although not as readily available as the American brands on this list, it remains very popular among vanlifers and may be worth buying in the UK.

 - Make a list of large items